jpatnaree/phase-4-practice-raccoons/README.md

-# Flask Practice - Car Dealership
+# Flask Practice - Raccoons

-This application is being built to track cars sold by car dealerships.
+This application is being built by a wildlife organization to track raccoon visits to residential trashcans.

 ## Getting Started